-Not so mellow yellow
+so mellow yellow

-I know you’ll
+I know you’ll find

-me that my whole gearbox needs replacing when
+whole gearbox needs replacing when there’s actually

-tightening.
-I’m wary of anyone who assures me that
+of anyone who assures me that my giving them several

-way to make millions more.
+thousand baht is a sure-fire way to make millions

 I don’t believe the photocopier repair man at work